-Reception and Key Stage 1 children finish school at 3.10pm, and Key Stage 2 at 3.15pm.
+All the children finish the school day at 3.15pm.
 All children in Reception and Key Stage 1 must be accompanied home by an adult.

-Please be aware that it is assumed that children in Years 5 and 6 are allowed to go home unaccompanied, but not Years 3 and 4 unless we have been notified by parents.
+Please be aware that it is assumed that children in Years 5 and 6 are allowed to go home unaccompanied, but not Years 3 and 4 unless we have been notified in writing by parents.

-Parents can collect their children from the playground, and a teacher is on duty at the gate to ensure that children do not leave unaccompanied, unless they have permission to do so.
-A bell is rung to vacate the playground, after which the gate is locked.
+Parents can collect their children from the playground, and two teachers are on duty at the gate to ensure that children do not leave unaccompanied, unless they have permission to do so.
 Please leave promptly to allow staff to continue with their duties after school.